 The optic mount choice is also curious, because the GG&G model depicted is optimised for the Aimpoint Micro T1.

 But is the optic a T2, or is it a T1 with a Tango Down IO-Cover?
 I’m 50/50 on that and it could even be a third, unknown optic.
 In order for a T2 to fit the GG&G mount, the rear lens cap assembly would have to be removed.
 The front lens cap assembly – if it is a T2 – is also missing.

-Lastly, the charging handle is interesting.
+The charging handle is also very interesting.
 Originally I thought it exhibited a replacement latch, along the lines of this one by Badger Ordnance:

-It’s not uncommon for the standard Colt Canada ambi unit to be cut down or, apparently, replaced with something less likely to snag.
+It’s not uncommon for the standard Colt Canada ambi latch to be cut down to prevent snagging.

-I now think it’s more likely that the entire charging handle has been replaced after seeing the pic below (thanks Mike L).
+However, I now think it’s more likely that the entire charging handle has been replaced after seeing the pic below on Facebook: